Visualizing Performance Metrics in HoneyHive

 HoneyHive supports various metric types for monitoring your LLM application’s performance:

-1. Standard Metrics: These include Request Volume, which measures the number of requests your application receives; Cost, which evaluates the expenses associated with running the application; and Latency, which assesses the time taken to respond to requests.
+1. Usage Metrics: These include Request Volume, which measures the number of requests your application receives; Cost, which evaluates the expenses associated with running the application; and Duration, which assesses the span or trace duration and indicates system-level latency.

-4. User Feedback: You can visualize any user feedback fields (as long as the return type is Float or Boolean) to analyze performance in production.
+3. User Feedback: You can visualize any user feedback fields that you have captured from your users in staging/production (as long as the return type is Float or Boolean) to analyze performance and user satisfaction.

 User Properties